mahdjourOussama/python-learning/chatbot-rag/readme.md

 ### File Descriptions

-- **app.py**: This file contains the FastAPI server implementation.
+- **api.py**: This file contains the FastAPI server implementation.
 It defines the API endpoints for uploading documents, searching documents, and asking questions to the chatbot.
 It also includes request and response models for structured data handling.

+- **app.py**: This file contains the Streamlit application implementation.
+It defines the the user interface to enable users to use the chatbot api. it allows for upload pdf files and chat with the ai about them.

 - **chatbot.py**: This file contains the core logic for the chatbot.
 It includes functions for retrieving documents, asking questions, storing documents, and parsing PDF files.
 It integrates with Langchain and OpenAI's API to provide responses based on the uploaded documents.